BMW Z: BMW Z4 (G29; 2018–2026)

-The G29 Z4 is the third and current generation Z4 and was unveiled at the Pebble Beach Concours d’Elegance on 23 August 2018.
+The G29 Z4 is the third generation Z4 and was unveiled at the Pebble Beach Concours d’Elegance on 23 August 2018.
 It reuses the soft-top convertible roof found on the E85 Z4 instead of a retractable hardtop which now takes 10 seconds for operation.
-The G29 Z4 shares its platform with the J29 Toyota Supra and is manufactured in the same plant in Austria.
+The G29 Z4 shares its platform with the J29 Toyota Supra and was manufactured in the same plant in Austria.

 Production and sales

 The following are the production and sales figures for Z models, excluding the Z1: